Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes: Sequentially Cohen-Macaulay edge ideals

-As described in the introduction, given a subset $S \subseteq V$, we denote by $G \cup W(S)$ the graph obtained by adding whiskers to all the vertices of $S$.
+Given a subset $S \subseteq V$, we denote by $G \cup W(S)$ the graph obtained by adding whiskers to all the vertices of $S$.
 After relabelling, we can always assume $S = \{x_1,\ldots,x_s\}$.
-The following lemma describes the connection between the whiskered graph $G \cup W(S)$ and Construction \ref{deltaChi}.
+The following lemma, which is simply applying the definitions, describes the connection between the whiskered graph $G \cup W(S)$ and Construction \ref{deltaChi}.

-\begin{lemma} Let $G$ be a finite simple graph on the vertex set $V$ and let $S \subseteq V$.
+\begin{lemma} Let $G$ be a finite simple graph on the vertex set $V$, and let $S \subseteq V$.
 Let $\chi$ be the $s$-coloring of ${\rm Ind}(G)|_S$ given by $S = \{x_1\} \cup \cdots \cup \{x_s\}$.
 Then ${\rm Ind}(G \cup W(S)) = {\rm Ind}(G)_{\chi}.$ \end{lemma}